aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - x1 When there are at least 5 Close enemies, Stun them for [2 - 4] seconds.
 This can only occur once every 20 seconds.
 - x1 You gain [20 - 40%] increased Movement Speed when moving away from Slowed or Chilled enemies.
 - x1 You have 8% increased Dodge Chance versus enemies affected by Damage Over Time effects.
 When you Dodge, you gain [5 - 10] of your Primary Resource.
-- x1 You take [20 - 25%] less damage from Crowd Controlled or Vulnerable enemies.
 - x2 Critical Strikes grant [8.0 - 16.0%] Movement Speed for 1 second, up to 6 seconds.
 - x2 Deal [5.0 - 10.0%] increased damage for each second you stand still, up to 30%.
 - x2 Lucky Hit: When you hit a Crowd Controlled enemy, there is up to a [30 - 50%] chance for that Crowd Control effect to spread to another unaffected enemy.